Learn how to make smoked salmon on a Traeger Pellet Grill!

 Place the baking dish in the refrigerator for 6-8 hours overnight.

-Take the salmon fillets out of the tray and rinse them off really well under cold running water, pat dry with paper towels, and place them on a wire rack to air dry.
+Take the salmon fillets out of the tray and rinse them off really well under cold running water, pat dry with paper towels, and place them on a wire rack back in the refrigerator to air dry.

 Keep them on the wire rack for about 1-2 hours while you start to get the Traeger ready.